deNBI/cloud-user-docs/wiki/Tutorials/Kubermatic/index.md

 ## How to create K8s Cluster with Kubermatic

-In order to create a kubernetes cluster in your OpenSTack peoject you need the applicartion credentails from your project.
+In order to create a kubernetes cluster in your OpenStack project you need the application credentials from your project.
 If you not already created application credentials, please follow this [guide](https://cloud.denbi.de/wiki/Compute_Center/Bielefeld/#application-credentials-use-openstack-api) to do so.

 When you have the application credentials, it makes sense to upload a SSH key to your Kubermatic project.
 With that, you have the ability to access the K8s nodes created in a later step via ssh.